blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Israel Palestine Peace Proposals.md

 	- Why:
 		- No peace with Israel
 		- No negotiation with Israel
-		- No recognition of Israel.
+		- No recognition of Israel

 - 1978 Camp David Accords